 The primary reason individuals take adalimumab aka Humira is for rheumatoid arthritis.
 As such, it is unlikely to be used during pregnancy.
-However, there are still a number of younger individuals who experience rheumatoid arthritis, which raises the question of whether or not it is safe to use while pregnant.
-Make sure to talk with your healthcare provider regarding the use of adalimumab during pregnancy.
+However, there are still a number of younger individuals who experience rheumatoid arthritis and the other conditions for which is it prescribed, which raises the question of whether or not it is safe to use while pregnant.

 Humira and Pregnancy

 Therapeutic Effect: Reduces swelling, tenderness, inflammation of joints; prevents or slows progressive destruction of joints in rheumatoid arthritis (RA).

 Pregnancy Safety Rating: Category B, caution in nursing.

 Pregnancy Recommendation: Limited Human Data – Probably Compatible